greena13/redux-and-the-rest/README.md

 }
 ```

-#### Automatically fetching items that are not in the store
+### Automatically fetching items not in the store

-To get an item from a resource or request it if it's not in the store, you use the `getOrFetchItem()` function returned by `resources()`.
+To get a resource item or collection from the store and fallback to making a request to the remote API if it's not there, use the `getOrFetchItem()` function returned by `resources()`.

 If the item is in the store, it will return it.
 However, if it is not there, it will return an [empty item](#item-schema) (instead of `undefined`) and trigger the action(s) to fetch the resource in the background.

-You can use this method call multiple times, across renders and components mounted at the same time, as duplicate actions and requests are ignored, so no unnecessary updates to the store or HTTP request will be made.
+You can use this function multiple times, across renders and components mounted at the same time, because duplicate actions and requests are ignored, so no unnecessary updates to the store or remote requests will be made.

 In order for you to use this, a few pre-requisites must be met: